lbouchard7/CPS1_TEAM1_LLL/index.md

 We believe such actions will make the project as a whole more successful.
 Moreover, we assert that a thorough, well-documented, and effectively implemented consideration of ethics in the Living Link Lab project will put the project at the forefront of ethical design in A/IS systems.

-The recommendations, and potentially resulting actions on behalf of the researchers, will serve as an example for similar future A/IS research project.
+The recommendations, and potentially resulting actions on behalf of the researchers, will serve as an example for future A/IS research project.

-## The Recommendations
+## Our recommendations

 ### Human Rights and Data Agency

+- Provide any occupant of the Link Lab the choice to consent to the collection of thier data or to decline to participate without retaliation
 - Grant visitors and residents the right to obtain any data collected of them
-- Provide any occupant of the Link Lab the choice to consent to having their data collected or to decline to participate, without retaliation
 - Allow every data subject the right to have their data removed from the system
-- Mitigate any potential bias in the processing of data
+- Mitigate any potential bias (racial, cultural, gender, etc.) in the processing of data

 ### Well-Being

+- Rigerously ensure the safety of all systems, particularly actuated systems
-- Ensure the safety of any actuated systems including automated building controls and autonomous robots
+- In the case of the Living Link Lab, this primarily applies to automated building controls and autonomous robots
-- there is another bullet in our doc that I am not sure relates to the EAD

 ### Transparancy and Accountability